Respect Yourself: Personnel

+Charts

 The Kane Gang version

-In 1984, English pop trio the Kane Gang covered the song for their 1985 debut album The Bad and Lowdown World of the Kane Gang.
+In 1984, English pop band the Kane Gang covered the song for their 1985 debut album The Bad and Lowdown World of the Kane Gang.
 Produced by Pete Wingfield and the band, it was released as the third single from the album.
 This version charted at number 19 in Australia and number 21 in the UK.
 The Kane Gang's version changes the lyric "If you don't give a heck about the man with the Bible in his hands" to "If you don't give a damn about the man with the Bible in his hands".
+The song was also used on Australian TV and radio in the 1980s and 1990s to promote sensible alcohol drinking habits.

+Charts

 Bruce Willis version

-In 1986, American actor Bruce Willis (as his fictitious alter-ego Bruno Radolini) began a short-lived singing career.
-Willis covered "Respect Yourself" for his 1987 album The Return of Bruno, a companion to the HBO special of the same name, which aired shortly after the album's release.
-Willis' version is based on the Kane Gang's version, sped up a bit.
-It also features backing vocals by the Pointer Sisters; June Pointer also sings a verse.
-It was produced by Robert Kraft, and charted in three different countries.
+In 1986, American actor Bruce Willis (as his fictitious alter-ego Bruno Radolini) began a short-lived singing career by covering "Respect Yourself" for his 1987 album The Return of BrunoI count the singer as a duet June Pointer member of The Pointer Sisters and with the participation of the Ruth Pointer and Anita Pointer (also members of The Pointer Sisters), participating in the choirs.
+Of the a companion to the HBO special of the same name, which aired shortly after the album's release.
+Released in December 1986 as his debut single and produced by Robert Kraft, his version is based on the Kane Gang's interpretation (slightly sped up).

+Charts

 Robert Palmer version

-In 1995, English singer Robert Palmer covered the song as a non-album single.
+In 1995, English singer Robert Palmer covered the song as part of The Very Best of Robert Palmer and released as a single.
 Palmer's version reached number 45 in the UK and number 170 in Australia.